-The contraindications to vaccination with the AstraZeneca COVID-19 vaccine have now been amended to include individuals who have a history of a previous episode of heparin-induced thrombocytopenia and thrombosis (HITT or HIT type 2).
+Caution should be used when vaccinating individuals who have a history of a previous episode of heparin-induced thrombocytopaenia and thrombosis (HITT or HIT type 2).
 These individuals may be offered vaccination with an alternative COVID-19 vaccine.

 Individuals who experience a clotting episode with concomitant thrombocytopaenia following the first dose of AstraZeneca vaccine should be properly assessed.
-If they are considered to have the reported condition, further vaccination should be deferred until their clotting has completely stabilised, and they should then be considered for a second dose of an alternative product.
-Based on the analogy of HITT, antibodies to platelet factor 4 may persist for around six months.
+If they are considered to have the reported condition, further vaccination should be deferred until their clotting has completely stabilised, and they should then be considered for a second dose of an alternative (mRNA) COVID-19 vaccine at least 12 weeks after their first dose of AstraZeneca vaccine.